unblog/pmaproving/README.md

 ## Requirement

-No special requirements are expected; Apart from that, a ready-to-use web server with Apache with PHP and MariaDB, the unzip and wget packages will be provided automatically if not already exist.
+No special requirements are expected; apart of course, a ready-to-use Apache web server with PHP and MariaDB, the unzip and wget packages will be provided automatically if not already exist.

 ## Addendum